eriksgda/System-Real-Estate-Financing/README.md

 Main.java
 ```

-- Follow the instructions on the command line to navigate the system and perform CRUD operations within the system.
+- Follow the instructions on the command line to navigate the system and perform the financing simulator.

 ## License